gopsey/react-ecom-app/README.md

 # react-ecom-app
 1. E-Commerce Application using React as Frontend Framework\
 2. React, Material UI(MUI for components, icons and fonts), Carousel(mdnbootstrap)?,
+3. Steps to deploy UI app to custom domain using github pages:
+|-- npm i gh-pages
+|-- Add "homepage": "< url to be deployed to >",
+|-- Add { "predeploy": "npm run build", "deploy": "gh-pages -d build" } under "scripts" in package.json
-3. Used a custom subdomain to deploy app live using "github pages".
-Steps include: adding ecomreact as name\
+|-- Use a custom subdomain to deploy app live using "github pages".
-under new CNAME DNS Record with gopsey.github.io as Data.
-Then configuring github pages settings appropriately.
+|-- Add subdomain as "name" under new "CNAME" DNS Record with < username >.github.io as "Data".
+Then configuring github pages settings appropriately.\
+|-- Once app is ready for deployment, "npm run deploy"
+|-- Go to Github Pages of repo and set Source: Deploy from a branch, Branch: gh-pages, Custom domain: < abc.def.com >, Enforce HTTPS
+|-- Once saved, the page will be published!

 ## Initial Timelines by components
 Header - 1 day Done in half day\